shubhamstr/Cart-Assignment/README.md

 ### start the project

-install all required packages usin npm install
+install all required packages using npm install

 - frontend

 adjust contants file

-to start the fronend use command "npm run dev"
+to start the frontend use command "npm run dev"

 - server